 First, the $6,560 Wuling MiniEV is closer to a neighborhood electric vehicle or quadricycle than a full automobile by US standards.
 Its earliest base models shipped without airbags, without ABS, and without air conditioning.
 The 2026 fifth-generation base model finally added a driver airbag and A/C, but the 30 kW motor and ~100 km/h top speed put it in a category that barely exists in the American market.
 This is not a car you drive on the interstate.
 It is a city commuter, a school run vehicle, a second car for short trips.

 Second, the $10,000-$11,000 models are surprisingly well-equipped for the price.
-The Geely EX2 ships with a 14.6-inch touchscreen and 8.8-inch instrument cluster, dual airbags, ESC, and vehicle-to-load charging.
-The BYD Seagull uses the same byd-blade-battery found in cars costing three times as much.
+The Geely EX2 ships with a large touchscreen, digital instrument cluster, safety equipment, and vehicle-to-load charging in some trims.
+The BYD Seagull uses BYD's LFP Blade Battery family, which is part of the broader BYD battery technology story, but it should not be confused with BYD's newer ultra-fast charging systems for higher-end models.
 These are genuinely competitive products in their segment.
-But that segment is compact and subcompact vehicles with EPA-equivalent ranges of 125-175 miles.
-The average US new car buyer expects 300+ miles of range, according to Ars Technica's analysis.
+But that segment is compact and subcompact vehicles with EPA-equivalent ranges often far below the 300+ mile expectation common among US buyers, as Ars Technica's analysis notes.

 Third, the BYD Qin Plus DM-i, the most expensive of the five at $11,675, is not a pure electric vehicle.
 It is a plug-in hybrid with a pure EV range of just 35-80 miles EPA equivalent.
 The 1.5L gasoline engine provides a combined range of over 1,200 km, which makes it genuinely comparable to a Toyota Corolla or Honda Civic in practical terms.
 But it achieves its price point through a small battery supplemented by a combustion engine, not through breakthrough EV cost reduction.